7 Things You Must Never Ask AI to Do in Crypto Trading

 This is hallucination.
 AI knows "on-chain data should look like this" — block numbers are integers, hashes are 64-char hex — but it doesn't know what actually happened at a specific address on a specific day.
 Its training data is pre-2024 web pages; the live on-chain state isn't available to it.

-Real failure case: a user took ChatGPT's "whale wallet transfers" output as an alpha signal and bought the same tokens — only to find the address, the tokens, and the transfers didn't exist.
-AI had fabricated a professional-looking story under his follow-up questioning.
+Common pitfall example: someone takes ChatGPT's "whale wallet transfers" output as an alpha signal and buys the same tokens — only to find the address, the tokens, and the transfers don't exist.
+The AI had fabricated a professional-looking story under follow-up questioning.

 The alternative: (1) never let AI "recall" on-chain data — always make it call a tool.
 Binance Skills Hub's address_monitor / wallet_tracker can query Etherscan / BscScan in real time.
 (2) Once the data is in, let AI interpret it.
 Never let AI source the data itself.